 Chances are, you won’t need all of the above items.
 If you’re a minimalist, you can get away with a stove, pot, knife, and spork.
 If you plan to cook more elaborate meals, you’ll need more equipment.

 Pick and choose the gear you think you’ll need.
 Remember, if you forget something, you can always buy it at your destination.
 Basic cooking equipment is commonly available and affordable.

 Sometimes it’s better to buy some of your equipment at your destination.
-For example, if you want to fly with a carry-on bag only, wait until you arrive to buy a kitchen knife.
+If you want to fly with carry-on only, wait until you arrive to buy a kitchen knife.
 If you want to use a bulky piece of equipment, like a crock pot, buy it at your destination.

 How to Pack Your Travel Cooking Equipment

 One drawback to cooking in your hotel room is the fact that you have to pack quite a bit of extra gear.
 This adds weight and bulk to your luggage.

 You’ll want to consider this when packing to avoid going over your airline’s weight or size limit if you’re flying.
 If you’re taking a road trip, the weight and size of your equipment don’t matter as much.
 You’ll still want to be careful not to overpack.